mahimatendulkar/c-code-for-patient-record-maintainance/README.md

 # c-code-for-patient-record-maintainance
 This is a c++ code for maintaining the records of patients.
 The data entry can be created, updated, displayed and deleted.
+It uses the concept of File handling in C++